-When there is a need to change the PGW-C/SMF controlling certain PDN connections, e.g. when a partial or complete PGW-C/SMF failure takes place, in order to trigger the MME(s) to re-establish the PDN connections that need to be taken over by a different PGW-C/SMF (e.g. PDN connections affected by the partial or complete failure), a PGW-C/SMF (either the one which experienced the partial failure or is shutting down, or another one in the same set) may trigger the PGW triggered PDN connection restoration procedure specified in clause 31.4, with the following additional requirements:
+When there is a need to change the PGW-C/SMF controlling certain PDN connections, e.g. when a partial or complete PGW-C/SMF failure takes place, in order to trigger the MME(s) to re-establish the PDN connections that need to be taken over by a different PGW-C/SMF (e.g. PDN connections affected by the partial or complete failure), a PGW-C/SMF (either the one which experienced the partial failure or is shutting down, or another one in the same set) may trigger the PGW triggered PDN connection restoration procedure specified in clause 31.4 when towards the MME or in clause 31.4a when towards the ePDG, with the following additional requirements:

-- in steps 2a or 2b, the PGW Change Info IE shall additionally include one or more PGW-C/SMF FQ-CSID(s) or one or more Group ID(s) or one or more PGW-C Control Plane IP Address(es), to request the MME to re-establish all the PDN connections associated with the PGW-C/SMF FQ-CSID(s) or Group ID(s), or having their PGW S5/S8/ S2a/S2b F-TEID containing one of the PGW-C Control Plane IP Address(es), towards the new S5/S8 PGW IP address for control plane.
-The PGW-C/SMF may instruct the MME to move sessions associated with different PGW-C/SMF FQ-CSIDs, Group Ids or PGW-C/SMF Control Plane IP addresses to different PGW-C/SMF addresses.
+- in steps 2a or 2b, the PGW Change Info IE shall additionally include one or more PGW-C/SMF FQ-CSID(s) or one or more Group ID(s) or one or more PGW-C Control Plane IP Address(es), to request the MME/ePDG to re-establish all the PDN connections associated with the PGW-C/SMF FQ-CSID(s) or Group ID(s), or having their PGW S5/S8/ S2a/S2b F-TEID containing one of the PGW-C Control Plane IP Address(es), towards the new S5/S8/S2b PGW IP address for control plane.
+The PGW-C/SMF may instruct the MME/ePDG to move sessions associated with different PGW-C/SMF FQ-CSIDs, Group Ids or PGW-C/SMF Control Plane IP addresses to different PGW-C/SMF addresses.